programminghistorian/jekyll/lessons/transforming-xml-with-xsl.md

 ---
+title: |
-title: Transforming Historical Data for Reuse and Republication: A Guide to XML and XSL Transformations
+    Transforming Historical Data for Reuse and Republication: A Guide to XML and XSL Transformations
 authors:
 - M. H. Beals
 date: 2016-07-07
 reviewers:
 - Jonathan Blaney
-- Tessa Hauswedell
+- Tessa C Hauswedell
+- Adam Crymble
 layout: default
 difficulty: 1
 ---

 ## Introduction

 The day before your colleague is due to give a seminar on *Slave Rebellions in the New World*, he phones you to say he is ill and needs you to cover his sessions.
 You decide to compile a selection of primary sources to work through in class.
-You find some websites and readers with good sources, but scanning or cutting-and-pasting them into a new document is time consuming; the formatting and citations are inconsistent and you begin to wonder if there the ones you have chosen work well together.
-One site allows you to download an XML of all its sources, but there are so many records, and so much [metadata](https://en.wikipedia.org/wiki/Metadata), that you cannot find the material you want quickly.
+You find some websites and readers with good sources, but scanning or cutting-and-pasting them into a new document is time consuming; the formatting and citations are inconsistent and you begin to wonder if the ones you have chosen work well together.
+One site allows you to download an [XML](https://en.wikipedia.org/wiki/XML) version of all its sources, but there are so many records, and so much [metadata](https://en.wikipedia.org/wiki/Metadata), that you cannot find the material you want quickly.

 Or perhaps...